Architecture

 • No client-side data store; pages re-render on server actions

 Workspace data lives in Postgres.
-Authentication is Supabase Auth with magic-link and password flows.
+Authentication is Supabase Auth: password and Google/GitHub OAuth sign-in, with optional TOTP multi-factor and recovery codes.
 Every multi-tenant table carries an organization_id column and a row-level security policy that gates access by the active workspace.

 • Row-level security on every workspace table